grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "So we're not that scared?" asked Bastian.
 He put a cigarette to his lips for a long draw, not expecting a reply.

+[//]: # (---- REVIEWED TO HERE ----)

 Percy sized up the situation.
 "It must have just been total bad luck for us.
-There's no way they could have tracked us down in that storm. ...Don't ya think Hemi?"
+There's no way they could have fucking tracked us down in that storm. ...Don't ya think Hemi?"

 "It is incredibly unlikely.
 They may have just been riding out the storm themselves, and suddenly found they were on us."